RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 ## Data Visualization

+The goal here is to visually examine each feature.
+I want to know the impact of outliers, the spread of each feature, how features are correlated and how data points are distributed in each feature.
+The insight can provide valuable guidance in feature engineering and modeling.

 {% highlight python %}
 # First visualize the distribution of each column that is about a person's emails.
 plot_email_data = (data_frame[["to_messages","shared_receipt_with_poi","from_messages","from_this_person_to_poi",